• Skip to main content

 2) 10KVA Solar-Grid Inverter Changeover Circuit with Low Battery Protection

-In the second concept below we learn how to build a 10kva solar grid inverter changeover circuit which also includes a low battery protection feature.
+In the second concept below I have explained how to build a 10kva solar grid inverter changeover circuit which also includes a low battery protection feature.
 The idea was requested by Mr. Chandan Parashar.

 Circuit Objectives and Requirements